 You know my frog family loves nothing more than to ribbit about Walt Disney World’s four main theme parks — but our Orlando trip isn’t complete without a splash at one of the resort’s two magnificent water parks.
-No matter when you're hopping to the parks, at least one of these popular Orlando water parks will be open!
+No matter when you're hopping to the parks, at least one of Disney's popular Orlando water parks will be open!
 Disney's Blizzard Beach reopened March 7, 2021, after closure due to COVID-19, and we couldn't wait to hop back over to check out what it's like now at this blizzard-themed water park.
-Before you dive in, we've got the full scoop on what you need to know about Disney's Blizzard Beach Water Park, including what changes have been made since reopening after its COVID-19 closure.
+Before you dive in on your next trip, we've got the full scoop on what you need to know about Disney's Blizzard Beach Water Park, including what changes have been made since reopening after its COVID-19 closure.

 Disney's Blizzard Beach Water Park Overview and Hours

 Blizzard Beach opened on April 1, 1995 — fittingly on April Fool’s Day — to go along with the contradiction of a snow-covered waterpark.
 The story here is that Blizzard Beach was meant to be a snowy ski resort that didn’t exactly find success as such.
 Instead, Blizzard Beach transformed into a wintry-themed waterpark with focal point Mount Gushmore at its center.
 It's toadally clever, right?!

 While we're on the subject of winter, it should be noted that Disney's Blizzard Beach is open daily for most of the year (except during refurbishments), and the water park's water is heated.
 Yep, even while most of the country is shivering in their boots during the winter months, that's not the case in Orlando.
 Occasionally, a cold snap will make its way south and shut down the water parks for the day, but it doesn't happen often.